 - Time Abyss: His age is never specifically stated, but he's the oldest primal zerg alive, old enough to witness the birth of the Overmind and remember the Xel'Naga, and it's been mentioned some of them are million years old.

 - Top-Heavy Guy: A variation.
 He's massive, but his rear legs are disproportionally small compared to his arms and head, though he's sitting on an even bigger mass of tentacles.

 - Turns Red: He will change his attack pattern when brought to low health.

-Voiced by: Courtenay TaylorThe leader of a group of Protoss scientists Kerrigan abducts during her passage on Kaldir.
+Voiced by: Courtenay TaylorA member of the Kaldir scientists Kerrigan abducts during her passage on Kaldir.
 Initially antagonistic toward her captor, Lassara essentially reminds Kerrigan of her past as the Queen of Blades.